Hawxy/Clerk.Net/README.md

     });
 ```

-Your frontend should call Clerk-JS's `getToken` as part of its HTTP middleware and append the token (prefixed with `Bearer`) to the `Authorization` header, for example:
+If you're sending requests from a SPA, it should call Clerk-JS's `getToken` as part of its HTTP middleware and append the token (prefixed with `Bearer`) to the `Authorization` header, for example:
 ```ts
 async onRequestInit({ requestInit }) {
     requestInit.headers = {